denniemok/slash-ping/README.md

 ### Ping Normalisation

-This plugin allows ping to be adjusted before displaying to users.
-I offer this function simply because ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
-When the server gets laggier, the ping somehow goes insane as well.
-To avoid players from complaining about high ping due to occasional lag spikes (e.g., the notorious "SERVER LAGGGGG!!!!!!!!" whine), a way to (fake) normalise the values is provided.
+Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
+When the server gets laggier, the ping somehow goes higher as well.
+To avoid players from always complaining about high ping due to occasional lag spikes (e.g., the notorious "SERVER LAGGGGG!!!!!!!!" whine), a way to (fake) normalise the ping values before displaying is provided.

 `Round Down ( Original Ping Value * Multiplier + Offset )`